aws-samples/sample-bedrock-proxy-gateway/README.md

 An open-source sample implementation of an enterprise gateway for [Amazon Bedrock](https://aws.amazon.com/bedrock/) that demonstrates OAuth 2.0 (Open Authorization 2.0) authentication, rate limiting, multi-account routing, and comprehensive observability patterns.

-To understand how this code could be integrated in an enterprise to accelerate GenAI adoption, please review this [blog post](https://aws.amazon.com/blogs/industries/how-to-build-an-enterprise-scale-genai-gateway/).
+This code can be used to make LLMs and guardrails accessible across large enterprises.
+In contrast to other code samples/solutions, the code addresses only this challenge in way that is modular, extensible (e.g. by 3rd party model providers) and easy to maintain.

 **Note:** This is a sample implementation provided for educational and demonstration purposes.
 You should review, test, and customize this code for your specific requirements before deploying to any environment.

+To understand how this code could be integrated in an enterprise to accelerate GenAI adoption, please review this [blog post](https://aws.amazon.com/blogs/industries/how-to-build-an-enterprise-scale-genai-gateway/).

 ## What does this provide?